 Excessive milk supply also leads to forceful let-downs in some women with a fast Milk Ejection Reflex.
 The milk releases from their milk ducts forcefully, almost explosively.
 Look for these signs in your baby while feeding:

 When you find your baby choking on milk, there are first aid methods that can be used to dislodge the milk from blocking the airway.
 Since babies have delicate bodies, it must be done with caution.
 Here are some tips for when babies choke on milk:

 It’s important to note that if the baby doesn’t recover and becomes unconscious, he should be rushed to the nearest hospital, while still being administered the dislodging procedure.

-There are several ways in which you can control an oversupply problem and prevent the baby from choking.
+You can control an oversupply problem and prevent the baby from choking in several ways.
 Here are some tips for the same:

-An ideal amount of feedings is between 8-12 feeds a day, each lasting 30-40 minutes.
+An ideal amount of feedings is between 8-12 feeds daily, each lasting 30-40 minutes.
 However, this number may differ for each baby, based on growth spurts, metabolism, etc. Let your baby feed until he is satisfied, which happens when the baby automatically let’s go, rather than limiting sessions.
-As long as your baby is healthy and not hungry, you’re feeding him enough.
+You’re feeding him enough as long as your baby is healthy and not hungry.